Shockvaluemedia/directfanz-project/docs/user-onboarding-guide.md

 # User Onboarding Guide

-This guide provides step-by-step instructions for new users of the Direct-to-Fan Platform, covering both artist and fan onboarding processes.
+This guide provides step-by-step instructions for new users of DirectFanz, covering both artist and fan onboarding processes.

 ## Table of Contents